OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 5. Open the app and start intercepting traffic.

-## Intercepting Traffic using ProxyDroid / iptables with @MASTG-TOOL-0001
+## Intercepting Traffic using ProxyDroid / iptables with Frida

 1. Configure [proxyDroid](https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/) or iptables rules to redirect requests to Burp.